oliverdutton/tallax/README.md

 # tallax
-`tallax` provides high-performance top-k, sort and gather operations for JAX, optimized for TPUs using Pallas.
+`tallax` provides high-performance top-k, approx top-k, sort and gather operations for JAX, optimized for TPUs using Pallas.

 Built on the lightning fast top-k a highly optimized vLLM top-k top-p logit sampler is provided.